Purpose of Bowtie Analysis in Aviation SMS

 - Human Error.

-Notice that the threats tend to be nouns, and the events that follow tend to include verbs (“see” “noticed” “hear”).
+Notice that the threats tend to be nouns, and the events that follow tend to include verbs (“see” “noticed” and “hear”).
 We know that our root cause threats are correct because we can give no reasons for them - their answer to the "but why" is just because.
 Notice that distraction and Human Error are perfectly valid threats, as sometimes we simply are distracted or make mistakes for no “good reason.”

 Step 3: Establish Consequences Following Top Event